 With a dog as energetic and lively as the German Shorthaired Pointer, you’ll want to be very particular about the food you choose.
 Whether you pick one of the options we’ve reviewed above or decide to continue searching, there are a handful of things you’ll want to focus on to provide your pooch with everything they need nutritionally.

 Protein Content & Source

-One of the most important things to look out for when searching for a food for your pooch is the protein content.
+One of the most important things to look out for when searching for food for your pooch is the protein content.
 Since German Shorthaired Pointers are incredibly active and energetic, you’ll want a high protein content from a variety of sources to help maintain your dog’s healthy energy levels.

 German Shorthaired Pointers are relatively healthy dogs, but they’re prone to joint issues like hip and elbow dysplasia, given how active they are.
 These are serious health concerns that can be rather painful for your pup.
 While there is no way to avoid these problems altogether, making sure they get omega-3 and omega-6 fatty acids or compounds like glucosamine can help reduce the risk of these health problems.
-Finding a food that includes these ingredients will prevent the need for a supplement like a fish oil or glucosamine pill.
+Finding food that includes these ingredients will prevent the need for a supplement like a fish oil or glucosamine pill.